 Are you interested in becoming a Notary Public in the state of Pennsylvania?
-As a PA notary public, you would be empowered to witness and authenticate critical official documents such as real estate deeds, wills, and affidavits.
+As a PA notary public, you would be empowered to witness and authenticate critical official documents such as real estate deeds, wills, and affidavits in the Keystone State.
 Becoming a notary public may seem daunting, but this blog post will provide all the steps to obtain your commission successfully.
 Get ready to join an extensive network of officials who safeguard records and promote trust across transactions by providing notary services in Pennsylvania!

 Step 1: Meet the state of Pennsylvania notary requirements to be a notary public

 To be a notary public in Pennsylvania, you must meet the following qualifications:

 - Be at least 18 years of age

 - Be a United States citizen or permanent legal resident